molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 Some people prefer to write `it('should increment the count', /* … */)`, but I see no value in the additional `should`.
 The nature of a spec is to state what the code under test _should_ do.
 So the word “should” is redundant and just makes the sentence longer.
 My recommendation is to simply state what the code does.

-### The structure of a test
+### Structure of a test

 Inside the `it` block lies the actual testing code.
 Irrespective of the testing framework, the testing code typically consists of three phases: **Arrange, Act and Assert**.

 1. **Arrange** is the preparation and setup phase.
 For example, the class under test is instantiated.
 Dependencies are set up.
-Spies and mocks are created.
+Spies and fakes are created.
 2. **Act** is the phase where interaction with the code under test happens.
 For example, a method is called or an HTML element in the DOM is clicked.
 3. **Assert** is the phase where the code behavior is checked and verified.
 For example, the actual output is compared to the expected output.